-Jennett's Park CE Primary School is committed to making sure that this Wellbeing Policy is implemented so that each individual is able to cope successfully with the demands in their lives, whatever the challenge.
+Jennett's Park CE Primary School is committed to making sure that being well is implemented so that each individual is able to cope successfully with the demands in their lives, whatever the challenge.
+In our school our Christian vision shapes all we do -We want to empower children to flourish and achieve under God's Love because we believe we should live life in all it's fullness (John 10:10)

-The purpose of this policy is to maintain a school ethos and our Rainbow promise which supports staff and children's health and wellbeing by making sure that all employees are treated fairly, equally and with respect.
+Our school ethos and our Rainbow Promise which supports staff and children's health and wellbeing by making sure that all employees are treated fairly, equally and with respect.